Field Notes · Leather & Craft

 3) Check the Brand

 Polish and sanding can disguise a surface, but the maker never lies.
 Before you buy, research the brand behind the wallet: Do they say what part of the hide they use — full-grain, top-grain, or the meaningless "genuine leather"?
 Do they show their workshop?
 Do real customers post real photos?
-A maker who hand-stitches full-grain hide will tell you so in plain words, because it's the most expensive way to build a wallet and they're proud of it.
+A maker who builds wallets from full-grain hide will tell you so in plain words, because it's the most expensive way to build a wallet and they're proud of it.

 The Water Test